SatelliteQE/robottelo/docs/code_standards.rst

 Docstrings

-* Every class, method and function will have a `properly formatted`_ docstring.
+* Every class, method and function will have a sphinx formatted docstring.
 * Docstring will also contain `testimony`_ and `sphinx`_ directives, as appropriate.